-I repeat once again, if it were impossible to be lost, once saved, why would Peter warn Christians to be sober minded and aware of Satan's efforts to destroy us?
-However sober mindedness doesn't mean being afraid:
+I repeat once again, if it were impossible to be lost, once saved, why would Peter warn Christians to be sober-minded and aware of Satan's efforts to destroy us?
+Realize, however, that sober-mindedness does not mean being afraid:

-- I'm not afraid that I might lose my salvation
+- I am not afraid that I might lose my salvation.

-- That He who is in me is greater than he who is in the world.
+- That He who is in me is greater than he who is in the world (I John 4:4).

 - That God has given me everything I need to remain faithful to the end:

-- He's given me the words of Christ to save me and guide me.
+- He's given me the words of Christ to save me and guide me (II Timothy 3:16).

-- The Church of Christ to minister to me to train me to minister to others and to help me remain faithful (the work of the shepherds).
+- The Church of Christ to minister to me, to train me, to minister to others and to help me remain faithful (Ephesians 4:12-14).

-- The Holy Spirit sent by Christ to comfort me and strengthen me and at the end of time raise me up from the dead to be with the Lord forever.
+- The Holy Spirit sent by Christ to comfort and strengthen me, and at the end of time to raise me up from the dead and be with the Lord forever (Romans 8:11).